masterofcontroversy/SkillSystem_20201128_CustomBuild/Readme.md

 ## Known issues:
 #### -Installing the custom build with gaiden magic enabled, and again with gaiden magic disabled breaks the game
-#### -Editing personal info on FEBuilder does not work yet.
+#### -Editing personal info with FEBuilder after installing does not work yet.
 (There's a planned fix to make it work if you don't have gaiden magic installed)

 ## Instructions: